ProtonProtocol/ProtonWeb/packages/proton-react-native-sdk/README.md

 ### Restore session

-To restore a previous session, call the ConnectWallet function similar to login, but set the restoreSession key as true in linkOptions.
+To restore a previous session, call the `ConnectWallet` function similar to login, but set the `restoreSession` key as `true` in `linkOptions`.

 ```javascript
   restoreSession = async () => {